 |

-An English Boxford VSL lathe showing the clever but simple lever-operated mechanism by which the direction of drive to the screwcutting gearbox can be reversed.
-In its neutral position it allows the headstock spindle to revolve without driving any of the gears.
-Lifting the lever up or down (the spindle must be stationary of course) engages one or other of a pair of gears below the spindle causing the next gear in the train to revolve either clockwise or anticlockwise.
-By this means the entire gear train can be reversed in direction and the leadscrew (and power-feed shaft if fitted) made to revolve so that the carriage is moved towards the headstock or away from it.
+An English Boxford VSL lathe showing the typical but clever lever-operated "tumble-reverse" mechanism fitted to many lathes.
+By this means the direction of drive to the leadscrew (and power-shaft if fitted) can be reversed and the carriage caused to move either towards or away from the headstock.
+In its neutral, central position it allows the headstock spindle to revolve without driving any of the gears.
+Moving the engagement lever up or down (the spindle must be stationary of course) engages one or other of a pair of tumble gears below the spindle gear causing the next gear in the train to revolve either clockwise or anticlockwise.
+The lever is usually, but not always, spring loaded in some way, with a plunger that engages in one of three holes in either the front or side face of the headstock.
+On all types, the stud gear is made removable, allowing it to be part of the screwcutting train or set up, as very small gear, to give a fine feed to the carriage See below for other examples of tumble-reverse units.

 |